 Adobe Illustrator Tutorial using Pen Tool and Comic Strip Brushes.

-In this easy-to-follow Adobe Illustrator tutorial, we will be going through the process of inking our cartoon using the pen tool using our comic strip brushes.
+In this easy-to-follow Adobe Illustrator tutorial, we will be going through the process of inking our cartoon using the pen tool and using our comic strip brushes.
 We will also be coloring using live paint and adding basic shadows using the knife tool.
-This tutorial is part of our Brushes 101 Series.

 Anchor Point Guide